Into Thin Air: Death on Everest: Plot

-Krakauer continues his descent and runs into Fischer, who is completely exhausted and refuses to turn around.
-Shortly after 4, Hall and Hansen reach the summit.
-Hall remarks that a storm is coming.
+Krakauer continues his descent and runs into Fischer, who is exhausted and refuses to turn around.
+After 4 p.m., Hall and Hansen reach the summit.
 As the weather worsens, Krakauer finds Beck Weathers sitting alone in the snow.
 Weathers had eye surgery prior to the trip and lost his vision during the ascent.
-He declines leaving with Krakauer, having promised Hall he would wait for the latter.
-At 4:30, Fischer and Sherpa Lopsang reach the summit, and Fischer collapses.
+He declines leaving with Krakauer, having promised Hall that he would wait for the latter.
+At 4:30 p.m., after reaching the summit with Sherpa Lopsang, Fischer collapses.
 Krakauer reaches Camp 4 and goes to sleep.
 Beidelman, Mike Groom, and most of the clients stop to rest.
 They encounter Weathers, who agrees to descend with them.
-Storm clouds and heavy snowfall cause the guides to become lost.
+Storm clouds and snowfall cause the guides to become lost.
 Higher on the mountain, Hall and Hansen drag Fischer, who is too weak to stand.

-Night falls, and Krakauer is awoken in his tent by Hall's Sherpa, Angdorjee, who says Hall and most of the clients have not returned.
-The pair searches for them, but quickly finds conditions too treacherous.
-Hall tries to convince Hansen to stand and continue descending, but Hansen begs Hall to leave him.
-Hall refuses to leave Hansen behind, and they continue.
+Night falls, and Krakauer is awoken by Sherpa Ang Dorje, who says Hall and most of the clients have not returned.
+The pair searches for them, but eventually finds conditions too treacherous.
+Hall and Hansen continue descending.
 Fischer, suffering from edema, walks off the side of the mountain.
-Lopsang saves him by pulling him back up with the short rope connecting them.
+Lopsang saves him by pulling him back up with the rope connecting them.
 Fischer begins to fall unconscious, and Lopsang radios for help.

 Hall, struggling with the hallucinating Hansen, slips and falls.
 The two are separated, and Hall watches Hansen fall to his death.
 Harris finds Hall and tries to help him up before leaving to get help, despite Hall's pleas.
 Harris disappears from Hall's sight but cries out.
-Hall crawls over to find Harris's hat lying next to a large drop and assumes the latter has fallen to his death.
+Hall crawls over to find Harris's hat lying next to a drop and assumes the latter fell to his death.
 Buried under snow, Hall gets directions from Krakauer to an oxygen supply, but falls down.
 He does not see the oxygen bottles nearby.

-Beidelman and Groom's group becomes hopelessly lost.
+Beidelman and Groom's group becomes lost.
 The guides take only the clients who can keep up with them, leaving behind Namba, Weathers, Pittman, and Charlotte Fox.
-Fischer drifts in and out of consciousness, during which time he mutters the words "I am invincible" to Lopsang.
-Boukreev helps Fox and Pittman descend but is unable to get a third client.
-Hall hallucinates about seeing Jan, then snaps outs of it.
-His hands and legs are frostbitten and he has trouble moving.
+Boukreev helps Fox and Pittman descend but cannot get a third client.
+Hall hallucinates about seeing his pregnant wife Jan (who is actually in New Zealand), then snaps outs of it.
+His hands and legs are frostbitten, and he has trouble moving.
 He blacks out again.